microsoft/chat-copilot/webapi/README.md

 6. For more information and other options, please refer to the [memorypipeline](../memorypipeline/README.md).

-## Adding Plugins to the WebApi
+## Adding OpenAI Plugins to the WebApi

-You can also add plugins that will be managed by the webapi (as opposed to manged by the webapp).
-Soon, all plugins will be managed by the webapi.
+You can also add OpenAI plugins that will be managed by the webapi (as opposed to being managed by the webapp).
+Soon, all OpenAI plugins will be managed by the webapi.

-> By default, a third party plugin called [Klarna Shopping](https://www.klarna.com/international/press/klarna-brings-smoooth-shopping-to-chatgpt/) is already added.
+> By default, a third party OpenAI plugin called [Klarna Shopping](https://www.klarna.com/international/press/klarna-brings-smoooth-shopping-to-chatgpt/) is already added.

 Please refer to [here](../plugins/README.md) for more details.